-Long-term debt includes capital leases in the amounts of \$70 and \$268 for the years ended December 31, 2010 and 2009, respectively.
+Long-term debt includes capital leases in the amounts of \$330 and \$70 for the years ended December 31, 2011 and 2010, respectively.

 Financial covenants in respect of the Company's credit facilities and long-term debt with one of the Company's banks require the Company to maintain the higher of shareholders' equity of NIS 17.5 million (\$4.9 million) or 17% of the Company's consolidated total assets.
 For this purpose, shareholders' equity excludes certain intangible assets and prepaid expenses (except insurance premiums).
-As of December 31, 2010, the Company was not in compliance with such covenants.
-However, in May 2011 the bank granted the Company a waiver, stating that the bank would not take any measures against the Company arising from the breach of such covenants, before the release of its audited financial statements for the year ending December 31, 2011, at which time the Company must return to compliance.
+As of December 31, 2011, the Company assnot in compliance with such covenants.
+However, in February 2012 the bank granted the Company a waiver, stating that the bank would not take any measures against the Company arising from the breach of such covenants, before the date of the release of its audited financial statements for the year ending December 31, 2012, which are expected to be released no later than April 30, 2013, by which time the Company must return to compliance.

-Financial covenants in respect of the Company's credit facilities and long-term debt with another bank required the Company to maintain the higher of shareholders' equity, excluding certain intangible assets and prepaid expenses (except insurance premiums), of NIS 16 million (\$4.5 million) or 17% of the Parent's total assets (on a non-consolidated basis).
-As of December 31, 2010, the Company was not in compliance with such covenants.
-However, in May 2011, the bank modified the financial covenant terms, reducing the requirements to the higher of shareholders' equity, excluding certain intangible assets and prepaid expenses (except insurance premiums), of NIS 10.0 million (\$2.8 million) or 11% of our total assets (on a non-consolidated basis) effective from the December 31, 2010 financial statements.
+Financial covenants in respect of the Company's credit facilities and long-term debt with another bank require the Company to maintain the higher of shareholders' equity, excluding certain intangible assets and prepaid expenses (except insurance premiums), of NIS 10 million (\$2.6 million), or 11% of the Parent's total assets (on a non-consolidated basis).
+As of December 31, 2011, the Company was in compliance with such covenants.